Dhalbhumgarh: Transport

-Dhalbhumgarh Railway Station is managed by South Eastern Railways.
+Dhalbhumgarh railway station is managed by South Eastern Railways.
 National Highway 18 passes through Dhalbhumgarh.
-The closest airport is at Jamshedpur, but Dhalbhumgarh Airport is planned.
+The closest airport, Sonari Airport, is at Jamshedpur, but Dhalbhumgarh Airport is planned.

 Education

 Kasturba Gandhi Balika Vidyalaya is a Hindi-medium girls only institution established in 2006.
 It has facilities for teaching from class VI to class XII.
 The school has a playground, a library with 300 books, and has 7 computers for teaching and learning purposes.